aalku/ffmpeg.js/README.md

 ## Version scheme

-FFmpeg4JS uses the following version pattern: `major.minor.9ddd`, where:
+FFmpeg4JS uses the following version pattern: `major.minor.ddd`, where:
 * **major** - FFmpeg's major version number used in the builds.
 * **minor** - FFmpeg's minor version.
 * **ddd** - FFmpeg4JS own patch version.
 Should not be confused with FFmpeg's patch version number.

-Example: `4.4.1004`
+Example: `4.4.7`

 ## Usage